jknapp25/exogenesis/story.md

 # on the ship alone

-DSH!
+DSHJ!
 He jolted out of his slumber.
 Looking around his surroundings for a moment he was unable to place himself, and thought he was still in a dream.
 But the vibration below his supporting hand felt too real, and it quickly brought to memory the story of his entrapment.

 His gaze lingered on his hand below as he thought about Eta and what she must be feeling, but feeling the vortex of those feelings suck him down, he snapped back into the present moment. _There must be something I can do._